entrision/TipExtra-backend/README.md

 # Connecting to the API
-Requests to protected endpoints within the API must be issued with a standard token Authorization HTTP header e.g. `"Authorization" => "Token token=your-token"`
+Requests to protected endpoints within the API must be issued with a standard token Authorization HTTP header e.g. `Authorization: Token token=your-token`

 A User's Authorization token will be included in the JSON payload returned at user creation, or upon session creation.
 Review those